To protect, enhance, and educate about the Preserve

 ATTENTION!!

-The Preserve is still closed due to the major damage to the boardwalk.
+The preserve is currently closed due to major damage to the boardwalk incurred by Hurricane Ian.

 The team collected a truckload of horticultural debris from recent hurricanes and cleared significant trash from around the cottage and the Preserve's perimeter, enhancing the area's natural beauty.